RobertEJohnson/ZEFNET-EZ-Onboarding/README.md

 ## Usage

-- A new Zef customer will register an account wiht an email address, password, address, and optional phone number
+- A new Zef customer will register an account with an email address, password, address, and optional phone number
-- Then they will be guided to create an Organization with siilar information
+- Then they will be guided to create an Organization with similar information
 - They will then be guided to a home screen where they can choose to either "Add a device" or "Add a User"
-- Organization Information can also be viewed or edited by clicking ont he organization name in the top left corner
+- Organization Information can also be viewed or edited by clicking on the organization name in the top left corner

 - On the "Add a Device" path they will be shown a screen that will prep them with all the info needed to add a device
 - The client will then input the gathered info on the next four screens